Kathmandu Pokhara Tour

 It is the closest and most excellent location for people in Kathmandu to see the sunrise and sunset from a hill.
 You can witness the most stunning views.

 On Saturdays, the monastery used to be open to the public.
-But after the 2015 earthquake, monks closed the monastery for repairs.
+However, after the 2015 earthquake, monks closed the monastery for repairs.
 But, it is now available to the public on Sundays, so you may visit and enjoy the area’s peace.

 You may only reach there by bicycle or foot from Swayambhu to the White monastery.
 There is no public transportation to get to the gumba.
 Biking will only take around 20 minutes.
 In contrast, hiking will take approximately an hour.